peteroupc/MailLib/api/com.upokecenter.mail.MediaTypeBuilder.md

 ### MediaTypeBuilder
     public MediaTypeBuilder()
-Initializes a new instance of the <code>MediaTypeBuilder</code> class.
+Initializes a new instance of the <code>MediaTypeBuilder</code> class, using the type "application/octet-stream" .
 ### MediaTypeBuilder
     public MediaTypeBuilder​(MediaType mt)
-Initializes a new instance of the <code>MediaTypeBuilder</code> class.
+Initializes a new instance of the <code>MediaTypeBuilder</code> class using the data from another media type.

 **Parameters:**